 - Other products

-Duette® Honeycomb Shades has earned the highest energy-efficiency rating in the industry and ranks as the nation’s best-selling honeycomb shade due to their single, double or triple thickness air-trapping construction.
+Duette® Architella® Honeycomb has earned the highest energy-efficiency rating in the industry and ranks as the nation’s best-selling honeycomb shade due to their cell-within-a-cell single, double or triple thickness air-trapping construction.
 For French and sliding doors, Duette® with Vertiglide® provides the same honeycomb construction with the shade’s pleats oriented vertically.

 Don’t forget to cover the Skylights!
 There are several options for Duette® Shades for covering skylights, which are a big source of heat loss in the winter and heat gain in the summer.
-This includes the new Duette® PowerRise For Skylights options, which is far more affordable than previous motorized skylight shades and are installed with no wiring at all.
+Please see the skylight page for more information.